-NewYouth.ca was created in 2008, with funding from Citizenship and Immigration Canada (CIC), in response to focus groups held by OCASI that that newcomer youth were not accessing direct settlement services.
+NewYouth.ca was created in 2008, with funding from Immigration, Refugees and Citizenship Canada (IRCC), in response to focus groups held by OCASI that that newcomer youth were not accessing direct settlement services.

 The aim of the site has been to bring settlement information directly to young newcomers using a variety of channels.
 NewYouth.ca enhances the accessibility of settlement services for newcomer youth by utilizing content that is written in clear and appropriate language, multimedia technology and online social media tools.
 It also provides youth with a venue to ask questions and receive accurate information and referral online from qualified peers and professionals.